 By periodically revisiting content strategy performance, you can realign or pivot your strategy quickly to stay focused on continuous improvement and efficiency.

-The big picture questions: What result would make your content campaign successful?
-How do you measure that?
+Which results would make our content campaigns successful?
+How do we measure that?

 9. Define Content Topics and Clusters